-It was the end of June, and we were so lucky to be living in Australia at the time to witness the great annual whales migration.
-Pods of Humpback Whales travel along the east coast from their feeding grounds of Antarctica and head towards the warmer waters of the Pacific to breed.
+It’s the end of June.
+We are so lucky to be living in Australia to witness the great annual whales migration.
+Pods of Humpback Whales travel along the east coast of Australia from their feeding grounds of Antarctica and head towards the Pacific’s warmer waters to breed.

-We had a 4 months old baby with us last year this time and whale watching cruises were not recommended for safety reasons.
-Instead, we decided to go whale watching on land and explore some of the best vantage points and coastal walks in Sydney.
+We have a 4-month-old baby with us this time, and whale watching cruises are not recommended for safety reasons.
+Instead, we’ve decided to go whale watching on land and explore some of Sydney’s best vantage points and coastal walks.

-Our first whale watching experience on land was very underprepared, we didn’t know what to expect or what to bring, and had learned our lessons with the pro whale watchers.
+Our first whale watching experience on land was very underprepared.
+We didn’t know what to expect or what to bring, but we learned a thing or two from the ‘professional’ whale watchers after today’s experience.

-So in this post, not only we share the best 5 free whale watching spots in Sydney, but we also share our tips on what to bring and what to expect when whale watching on land in Sydney.
+In this post, not only we will share the best 5 free whale-watching spots, but we’ll also share our tips on what to bring and what to expect when whale watching on land in Sydney.

-Although you can sight whales from May – November, the best season to see whales is around late June to early July.
-Most whale watching cruises run til November, but if you’re a coastal walk lover, try and get out to one of the vantage points below between 11 am – 3 pm late June to July.
+Although you can sight whales from May – November, the best season to see whales in Australia is around late June to early July.
+Most whale watching cruises run until November, but if you’re a coastal walk lover, try and get out to one of the vantage points below between 11 am – 3 pm late June to July.

 - Sun hat/sunscreen